tarantool/doc/doc/1.7/reference/configuration/cfg_storage.rst

     | Default = 3.5
     | Dynamic: no

-.. _cfg_storage-vinyl_threads:
+.. _cfg_storage-vinyl_read_threads:

-.. confval:: vinyl_threads
+.. confval:: vinyl_read_threads

-    The maximum number of threads that vinyl can use for some concurrent operations, such as I/O and compression.
+    The maximum number of read threads that vinyl can use for some concurrent operations, such as I/O and compression.

     | Type: integer
     | Default = 1
+    | Dynamic: no

+.. _cfg_storage-vinyl_write_threads:

+.. confval:: vinyl_write_threads

+    The maximum number of write threads that vinyl can use for some concurrent operations, such as I/O and compression.

+    | Type: integer
+    | Default = 2
     | Dynamic: no

 .. _LZ4 algorithm: https://en.wikipedia.org/wiki/LZ4_%28compression_algorithm%29